Planning permits, do I need one?

 Planning maps online are printable interactive maps and reports showing zoning and overlay details.
 The Get Report function prepares a Zone and Overlays report.
 The folders and tick-boxes in the Build Map function can be used to refine detail.

 Viewing files at Council

-You should phone Planning Services 9433 3343 to view files, as files may take up to three weeks to locate and retrieve.
-Viewing is free, but if you need photocopies of permits, endorsed plans or permit history, you must complete this request form(DOCX, 49KB) and pay the fee.
+Viewing is free, however if you require photocopies of permits, endorsed plans or permit history, you must complete this request form(DOCX, 49KB) and pay the fee.